carlito/privatradio-customization/README.md

-This WordPress Plugin adds some customization to Privatradio sites.
+This WordPress plugin adds some customization to Privatradio sites.